Fatima Relics Coming to Portsmouth Cathedral

 In May 2015 the relics of Saint Therese’s parents: Blessed Louis and Blessed Zelie Martin visited the Cathedral.

 On 26th and 27th August this year the (second class) relics of Saint Francisco and Saint Jacinta will accompany the Pilgrim Statue to Portsmouth Cathedral.
 Many will surely want to visit the Cathedral on one of these days to pray to Our Lady of Fatima and to ask the intercession of these two young children for the youth in our families, in our parishes and schools and indeed the world.
-Our Blessed Lady asked the children (see picture – left) to pray to her Immaculate Heart for peace in the world.
+Our Blessed Lady asked the children (see picture – above) to pray to her Immaculate Heart for peace in the world.
 This was during World War One.
 We are still sorely in need of peace.
 After seeing Our Lady, they prayed and offered sacrifices for sinners but before any visions they had been in the habit of saying the Rosary together while they looked after the sheep.
 How many of the young children we know could be found saying the Rosary?
 Why not?
 Francisco and Jacinta were not particularly bright or educated (when a priest asked Jacinta to pray for the Pope she asked who the Pope was).
 The centenary of apparitions at Fatima can remind us to repeat often the prayer customarily said after each decade of the Rosary:

 O Jesus, forgive us our sins, save us from the fires of hell and lead all souls to heaven, especially those most in need of Thy mercy.